Skip to main content

 5. Market it appropriately: A new product sinks or swims on the strength of the marketing.
 As part of your market research, you should clearly understand your marketing audience.
 The value proposition needs to be clearly communicated to this audience in a way that will resonate with them.

 6. Monitor and get regular feedback: All the brand extension examples in my list have undergone several iterations.
-It's vital to use customer feedback to constantly assess how a new product category or service is received by customers.
+It's vital to measure brand awareness to constantly assess how a new product category or service is received by customers.
 For SaaS businesses, this will likely involve monitoring data such as conversion rates, churn rates, user engagement, and performance metrics.
 With this information, you can refine the product and how you go to market until you find the perfect product-market fit.

 Diversify and Grow